TotoooDev/Mango/README.md

 ## For Linuwux users

-1. You'll need to install `GLFW3` first (the way to install it will depend on you distribution)
+1. You'll need to install `GLFW3` first (the way to install it will depend on your distribution)
 2. Clone the repository and run `GenerateProjects.sh`.
 This will create all the Makefiles necessary.
 3. Run `make`.
 The binaries will be generated in the `bin\Distribution-windows-x86_64\Mango` directory.
 4. Run Mango.